-A new education tax credit that became available in the 2010 tax year.
-The maximum
+An education tax credit that became available in the 2010 tax year.
+The maximum credit

-credit per student is $2,500 and it is available for the first 4 years of postsecondary
+per student is $2,500 and it is available for the first 4 years of postsecondary education.

-education.
 Forty percent of the credit is refundable for most taxpayers.
-Students
+Students cannot claim

 For more information please visit:http://www.irs.gov/newsroom/article/0,,id=211309,00.html

 Where can I obtain information on the educational tax credits?

 For information about the tuition and fees deduction or the educational tax credits